mobilitymaintenancepeterborough/mobilitymaintenancepeterborough.github.io/README.md

 <h2>Customer Feedback</h2>
 </header>

-// <section id="Customer Feedback" class="main special">
- // <header class="major">
 <p>
-We have many happier customers, many who use us on a regular basis to either service or repair thier mobility scooters.
+We have many happy customers, many who use us on a regular basis to either service or repair thier mobility scooters.
 We have grown our business from recomendations from existing customers.
 Some customer comments and testimonials are below;
 </p>
 </li>
 <li>

-<h3>Role Model</h3>
+<h3>Previous repairs</h3>
 <p>
 I love learning new technology and then showing other people what is out there and how it might help them, be it a new gadget or a framework.
 At my current work place I've done a number of 'lunchtime learning' and bite size info sessions teaching the basics of some of the things I've learnt.